Lori Alvord: Career

 Alvord graduated from Crownpoint High School in Crownpoint, New Mexico.
 Alvord's academic career began when she was accepted to Dartmouth College.
 She initially majored in Natural Sciences before transitioning into a major focusing on social sciences.
 She graduated from Dartmouth College in 1979 after double majoring in psychology and sociology, and minoring in Native American studies.

 Following graduation from Dartmouth, Alvord undertook a career as a research assistant at the Veteran's Administration clinic in Albuquerque, New Mexico, New Mexico.
 The doctor who coordinated research in the lab suggested to Alvord that she should go to medical school, which caused her to blush.
 Alvord then enrolled in the University of New Mexico to retake pre-med courses and proceeded to apply to medical schools.
 She was accepted into Stanford University Medical School, where she earned her M.D. in 1985.
 She completed a six-year residency at Stanford University Hospital, and earned her board certification as a surgeon in 1994, which led to her becoming the first board-certified female Diné surgeon.

 After studying medicine at Stanford University, Alvord returned to her Navajo reservation in New Mexico only to learn that, despite the importance of her technical proficiency in surgery, simply "fixing" the physical problem was not sufficient to fully cure a patient.
 Addressing the psychological and spiritual aspects of healing was important as well.
-This led to a more holistic approach to medicine that took into account the patient's environment and relationships, and also incorporated artwork and nature into the hospital's design.
+This led to a more holistic approach to medicine that took into account the patient's environment and relationships.
+It also incorporated artwork and nature into the hospital's design.
 In her mind, "Beauty is so important — artwork on the walls, gardens, outdoor porches with a view.
 A hospital should also have the right smells, the right foods, the right sounds, the things in life that soothe us.
 We should also avoid the things that are wrong, that cause stress — no harsh sounds, no bright lights, no invasive overhead paging."
 She has written a book on her experiences, titled The Scalpel and the Silver Bear.